rachelyeohm/ip/docs/README.md

 ## Adding event : `event`

 Add event task to the task list.
-Used for a task with a start time and endtime.
+Used for a task with a start time and end time.

 Endtime should be in the format dd/MM/yyyy HH:mm.